-The net proceeds from the issue of the Notes will be applied by the VIVAT Group to optimise its financing structure, including the repayment of the current subordinated financing provided by Anbang.
+The net proceeds from the issue of the Notes will be applied by the VIVAT Group to refinance existing indebtedness.
 Any remaining proceeds will be applied for general corporate purposes.

 INFORMATION ABOUT VIVAT AND BUSINESS OVERVIEW

 VIVAT is a public limited liability company (naamloze vennootschap) established under the laws of the Netherlands and incorporated on 28 December 1990 as Reaal Verzekeringen N.V.
 VIVAT is formerly known as REAAL N.V.
 In 2015, REAAL N.V. was renamed to VIVAT N.V.
 VIVAT is registered at the Trade Register of the Chamber of Commerce (handelsregister van de Kamer van Koophandel) under number 30099450 with VIVAT N.V., REAAL, REAAL Verzekeringen, REAAL Volmacht College, REAAL College, VIVAT, VIVAT Verzekeringen, Reaal, Reaal College, Reaal Verzekeringen, Reaal Volmacht College and nowgo as its commercial names (handelsnamen).
 Its registered office is at Burgemeester Rijnderslaan 7, 1185 MD Amstelveen, the Netherlands.
 The telephone number of VIVAT is +31 (0)30 291 5915.